octabytes/blog/content/posts/logto/top-10-most-used-open-source-software-on-our-platform/index.md

 ## **\#1 Typebot**

-And finally, taking the crown at number 1 is [Typebot](https://youtu.be/mu9KGZgGyMQ?ref=blog.octabyte.io)!
+And finally, taking the crown at number 1 is [Typebot](https://octabyte.io/applications/live-chat/typebot)!
 This innovative chatbot builder brings a new dimension to conversational marketing.
 Allowing you to create visually conversational flows, define responses, and incorporate natural language processing for human\-like interactions.

-If you want to know more about these tools, [watch our platform overviews on YouTube](https://www.youtube.com/playlist?list=PLJoAM_HdnTt9-T5CfifZXG3DDgdogW5mu&ref=blog.octabyte.io).